 In recovery circles, they say the first step to recovery is to admit you have a problem.
 That applies to our wilderness experiences too.

-If you’re in a place where you’ve been stuck or chosen to remain spiritually and/or emotionally, it’s time to take a look in the mirror…determine if you are, indeed, in a wilderness or not... and if you are, you will want to admit you are and try to get a clear understanding of what put you there… and then ask God to help you begin the process of ARISING from where you are to where God wants you to be.
+If you’re in a place where you’ve been stuck or chosen to remain spiritually and/or emotionally, it’s time to take a look in the mirror…determine if you are, indeed, in a wilderness or not... and if you are – admit it – and try to get a clear understanding of what put you there – and then ask God to help you begin the process of ARISING from where you are to where God wants you to be.

 I’ll share more this week about some next steps to help you know how to ARISE from Your Wilderness and begin living the life that Jesus died to give you.